heidyv01/PVL_ObservabilityStack/README.md

 # PVL_ObservabilityStack
 ### Project Overview

-This project is part of a Modern Software course.
+he project is part of a Modern Software course and demonstrates microservice principles, containerization, and built-in monitoring using Prometheus and Grafana.
 The goal of the application is to collect sensor data from three different machines, ingest the data through an API, and process it using containerized services.

 Currently, sensor data is sent manually using curl commands.